 As it turns out, plantains are quite versatile and can wear many hats in the kitchen.

-Plantains traditionally can be steamed, fried into chips, or mashed up for baby food, just like other bananas.
-What makes them different is that the green ones are much starchier, and much less sweet, so they often resemble the flavor of potatoes when cooked at this stage.
+You can steam plantains, fry them into chips, or mash them up for baby food, just like other bananas.
+What makes them different is that the green ones are much starchier, and much less sweet.
+The green plantains often resemble the flavor of potatoes when cooked at this stage.

 Once ripened, plantains can become VERY dark, much darker in fact that smaller bananas we peel and eat.